t-mart/ispee/README.md

 ![docs](docs/demo.gif)

-conn-probe gives you an idea of the performance of your internet connection.
-By routinely "pinging" hosts around the web, conn-probe visualizes:
+conn-probe visualizes the performance of your internet connection by routinely pinging hosts around the web.
+That way, you can see things like:

-- latency
+- latency (how long it takes for a packet to arrive somewhere and another to come back)
-- jitter
+- jitter (the variance of latency)
-- packet loss/outages
+- packet loss/outages (expected packets that never arrive)

 Use this to get a quantitative idea about your connection, so you can complain with confidence to your ISP.